 What delegates can do:

 Delegates are encouraged to help the College and the ICTD2010 organizers to meet their environmental targets.
 We wish to provide all participants with the following tips to consider when taking part in the conference:

 - Traveling to the College will have a major impact on the environment.
 Many airlines, or other associations such as Sustainable Travel International, provide opportunities to offset your flight;

 - When using off-campus accommodation, please consider sharing taxis or taking public transportation to the College;

 - Since the weather can change on a daily basis in England, delegates are encouraged to take suitable clothing to the conference so that they do not feel too cold or hot.
-If too hot, please open a window if possible, instead of utilising the air-conditioning.
+If too hot, please open a window if possible, instead of utilizing the air-conditioning.
 If too cold, please bring some extra clothing.

-- Facilities for refilling water bottles will be provided on site.
+- Facilities for refilling water bottles will be provided on-site.
 Delegates are encouraged to use these instead of buying multiple bottles.

 Please help us to ensure that ICTD2010 is not only a great conference guide but also that we minimize its effects on the environment.